XenitAB/xkf-templates/README.md

 # xkf-templates

+**Deprecation: Xenit is no longer using this repository as a template to create and manage Kubernetes tenant clusters.
+Therefore, it is no longer actively maintained and has been archived.**

 Terraform template files to be used by XKF instances.
 An XKF instance is a highly opinionated Kubernetes platform running in either Azure (AKS) or AWS (EKS) and is using the Xenit Terraform modules in [terraform-modules](https://github.com/XenitAB/terraform-modules).
 An XKF instance is made up he following major parts: